johnston9/MS3-Shot-Caller/README.md

 The nine images used for the departments in this site were all created by myself using fragments, far less than 10%, of different screenshots I took from the TV series "Arrow" created by "The CW Network", USA and the TV series "Gotham" created by "The Fox Broadcasting Company", USA.
-For the app at it's present stage, and taking into account the 4-factor balancing test this comes under the "Fair Use Doctrine".
-I also cleared it with the college staff.
+For the app at it's present stage, taking into account the 4-factor balancing test this comes under the "Fair Use Doctrine".
+This was also approved by the college staff.

 ### Acknowledgements